pika/pika/docs/connecting.rst

 TCP Backpressure
 ----------------

 As of RabbitMQ 2.0, client side `Channel.Flow <http://www.rabbitmq.com/amqp-0-9-1-quickref.html#channel.flow>`_ has been removed [#f1]_.
 Instead, the RabbitMQ broker uses TCP Backpressure to slow your client if it is delivering messages too fast.
 If you pass in backpressure_detection into your connection parameters, Pika attempts to help you handle this situation by providing a mechanism by which you may be notified if Pika has noticed too many frames have yet to be delivered.
-By registering a callback function with the :py:meth:`add_backpressure_callback <adapters.select_connection.SelectConnection.add_backpressure_callback>` method of any connection adapter, your function will be called when Pika sees that a backlog of 10 times the average frame size you have been sending has been exceeded.
-You may tweak the notification multiplier value by calling the :py:meth:`set_backpressure_multiplier <adapters.select_connection.SelectConnection.set_backpressure_multiplier>` method passing any integer value.
+By registering a callback function with the :py:meth:`add_backpressure_callback <pika.connection.Connection.add_backpressure_callback>` method of any connection adapter, your function will be called when Pika sees that a backlog of 10 times the average frame size you have been sending has been exceeded.
+You may tweak the notification multiplier value by calling the :py:meth:`set_backpressure_multiplier <pika.connection.Connection.set_backpressure_multiplier>` method passing any integer value.

 Example::